TCizzle01/Interactive-Resume-TC/README.md

 CSS feaatures: A nth child on the skills section highlights every other list item for easier reading.
 The job and school options are in a grid format.

-Known bugs: when the viewport is in landscape mode and under 800px wide the photos dissapear and the buttons are not alligned.
+Known bugs: when the viewport is in landscape mode and under 800px wide the photos dissapear and the buttons are not alligned. git